Gioia3022/DevOps-Project-G-A/README.md

 docker run -p 5000:3000 gioia3022/project_devops_g_a
 ```

-Or we use docker compose that was created to make it easier to define and distribute multi-container applications.
+Or we use docker compose to make it easier to define and distribute multi-container applications.

 ```sh
 docker-compose up